 People with untreated hearing loss are 30% more likely to suffer from depression and anxiety.
 These conditions can put a cloud over all of your social interactions.
 You find it less pleasurable to be around people.
 You may feel sad or anxious for no apparent reason.
 This can frustrate those around you who want to see you return to your usual joyful self.

 People with untreated hearing problems are twice as likely to develop dementia.
 That includes Alzheimer’s.
 It’s harder and harder to carry on a conversation.
 Memories begin slipping away.

 Researchers believe that this increased risk starts as a chain reaction in your brain.
 When a hearing person suddenly loses their hearing, that part of their mind slowly stops working.
-It begins to spread to other parts of the brain causing the brain to atrophy.
+It begins to spread to other parts of the brain, causing the brain to atrophy.
 It’s not unlike what happens to leg muscles if you never walk.
 The muscles forget how to walk and begin to break down.

-Early on-set dementia can wreak havoc on relationships.
+Early-onset dementia can wreak havoc on relationships.
 In later stages, you forget who people are, making lifelong friends feel like strangers.

 It Impacts Your Enjoyment of Social Activities

 When severe hearing impairment goes untreated, people begin to feel like they’re “fading out” in social settings.
 They miss parts of the conversation.
-Because other recognize your hearing challenge, they may include you less in the discussion.
+Because others recognize your hearing challenge, they may include you less in the discussion.
 It doesn’t mean they love you any less.
 It just gets harder to communicate with you.

-Over time, many who go untreated merely stop going out or inviting people over to coffee, tea, to watch a sporting event or play a game.
+Over time, many who go untreated merely stop going out or inviting people over to coffee, tea, to watch a sporting event, or play a game.